neustar/string-similarity/README.md

 This repository consists of string similarity tools which can tell how similar two strings are.
 The tools generate multiple string similarity metrics whose values range from 0 to 100.
 A higher metric value indicates more similarity between the two strings.

 In this repository there are three program source files namely, `compStrMetricMain.cc`, `compStrMetric.h` and `compStrMetric.cc`.
 Sample input and output files are also included in the `testInputData` and `testOutputData` folders.
-Once the program is complied using the instructions below, the output should look like what is in one of the output files.
+Once the program is complied using the make file provided and the instructions below, the sample output should look like what is in one of the corresponding sample output files.
 The same result is also displayed as a standard output (on the screen) when the program runs.

 Dependency